 “As residents transition through their journey and aren’t as capable, we can modify what they’re doing so they’re still able to participate,” Hash says.

 National Watermelon Day

-Celebrating “national days” and holidays like doughnut day, puzzle day, and grandkids day is one way memory care facilities foster community.
+Celebrating holidays like National Doughnut Day, National Puzzle Day, and National Grandparents Day is one way memory care facilities foster community.
 Holiday celebrations add excitement and variety for residents.
-Martinez credits memory care activities director Makayla Keith for her creative approach to adapting activities so everyone at Traditions could celebrate National Watermelon Day.
+Martinez credits memory care activities director Makayla Keith for her creative approach to adapting activities so everyone at Traditions could celebrate National Watermelon Day: